-When pre-qualifying someone for a condo mortgage a loan officer will have to make some assumptions since the potential home buyer does not have a ratified contract on a particular condominium.
-In those assumptions would be an estimate of what the monthly condominium association fees would be.
+Condo HOA fee impact a mortgage pre-qualification.
+When pre-qualifying someone for a condo mortgage a loan officer will have to make some assumptions if there is no ratified contract on a particular condominium.
+In those assumptions would be an estimate of what the monthly condominium fees would be.
 I personally use $1.00 per thousand of the sales price when I am working up my numbers when prequalifying someone.

-It is important for mortgage borrowers to realize how the condominium fee of a particular unit that they may be interested in can affect their prequalification numbers.
-If they were looking at a condominium that has an association fee that is higher than my arbitrary estimate it would push their mortgage prequalification numbers down.
-If they are looking at a condominium that has an association fee that is lower than what I used as an arbitrary estimate they could borrow more on their mortgage that I initially prequalified them for.
+If you are looking at a condominium that has an association fee that is higher than my arbitrary estimate it would push their mortgage prequalification numbers down.
+If you are looking at a condominium that has an association fee that is lower than what I used you could borrow more on their mortgage that I initially stated,

 Below is an example.